Benzillaist/hw7-fall-22/README.md

 This function should take in a query string and return a `Promise` that fulfils with an array of university names.

 Use the <http://universities.hipolabs.com/search> API to retrieve your result.
-It has a `name` parameter to search for a University of a given name.
+It has a `name` parameter to search for universities with a similar name.

 ### 4. `fetchAverageUniversityWeather`